PopovEvgeniy/sdcopyshell/readme.txt

 Program description

-This program is a graphic shell for SIMPLE DATA COPIER.
+This program is a graphic shell for Simple data copier.
-Put the executable file of SIMPLE DATA COPIER to SIMPLE DATA COPIER SHELL directory before the first start.
+Put the executable file of Simple data copier to Simple data copier shell directory before the first start.

 License